trungnguyenn43/CSC487_Project/ERROR_CODE_REF.md

 This document describes the error codes that may be encountered when using the Simplified Data Encryption Standard (SDES) implementation.

+## Input and Output of SDES
+input: 2  digits hex value for plaintext/ciphertext, 3 digits hex value for key
+output: 2 digits hex value for plaintext/ciphertext

 ## Error Codes

 - `CODE_1`: Empty input provided to the SDES function.